citelab/JAMScript/run.md

 If you want to see how the delay is setup among the nodes, use the `djam test` command.
 It should create a **test** topology of bare nodes (i.e.,
     no JAMScript program is running in them).
 You can see them running by issuing the `docker ps` command, they should have `-test` in their names.
     Log in to a device, fog, and cloud test node and run a ping to a corresponding test node.
 You can see the network delay.
 To obtain the
     IP address of a node, run `hostname -I` while in the node.

+## On the local machine

+You can run JAMScript programs natively in Linux (Ubuntu), MacOS, or Rasberry Pi (Raspbian Linux).
+To run natively, you need to install JAMScript on the local machine following the instructions under Install.
+After that, follow the steps below to get JAMScript programs running on yoru machine.

+**To be completed.**